devyanitaware/FILE-HANDLING-UTILITY/README.md

 Editor Platform: The code can be written and executed in any Java-supported editor, such as:

-Eclipse

 IntelliJ IDEA

-VS Code (with Java extension)

-NetBeans

-Command Prompt/Terminal (using javac and java commands)

 File Handling Tool: The program uses Java's I/O API (java.io.* and java.nio.file.*) for file reading, writing, and modification.